sushidev-team/greengage-fe-queries/README.md

 ## Getting Started

 First, create a `.env.local` file and paste all necessary env variables in there.
-Check the `.env.example` file as a starting point and ask your team for the necessary content.
+Check the `.env.example` file as a starting point.

 Add the GraphQL extensions from the GraphQL Foundation to VSCode.
 This will give you syntax highlighting and autocompletion for GraphQL queries.